 The overall aim is to prepare the student to use computers in a variety of ways for scientific exploration and discovery.

-Contributory courses have been identified in biology, chemistry, economics, environmental studies, mathematics, political science and physics.
+Contributory courses have been identified in biology, chemistry, economics, environmental studies, mathematics, political science, physics and statistics.
 In these courses, computational methods form an essential means for attacking problems of various kinds.

-Students in the concentration also will take at least one course of intermediate scientific computing courses.
+Students in the concentration also take at least one intermediate scientific computing course.
 These courses have computational methods as their main focus and develop or investigate these methods extensively.